For UK MSP, optimizing customer experience is key to successful security posture and productivity

 Moving forward, having relevant data on hand could help at an even wider level by preventing a second outbreak – or at least mitigating its wider impact on the economy.
 The insights gleaned from data will enable government officials to provide the most relevant and up-to-date advice to the general public and to businesses alike.
 This could prove essential in terms of devising a plan to contain the number of cases and helping the economy bounce back from the initial peak.

 No one can predict what will happen next.
 Whilst some progress has been made, there is still a long way to go before we are truly over the ripple effect of COVID-19.
 But being able to access the right data at the right time could help to give businesses the upper hand during this time of uncertainty and beyond.
 This is something that has been noted by all major market analysts.
-For instance, Gartner estimates that organisations using data virtualisation will decrease their data integration costs by 45%, predicting 60% market penetration of the technology by 2022.Through boosting visibility and providing an integrated view of all data stored throughout an organisation quickly, data virtualisation can help businesses and governments to be prepared to face whatever is around the corner.
+For instance, Gartner estimates that organisations using data virtualisation will decrease their data integration costs by 45%, predicting 60% market of the technology by 2022.Through boosting visibility and providing an integrated view of all data stored throughout an organisation quickly, data virtualisation can help businesses and governments to be prepared to face whatever is around the corner.